-Cork is a soft, warm, comfortable flooring material that is ecologically friendly and has become a popular choice or almost any interior application.
-A natural wood product, cork has a soft, light, sandy-colored surface, which can be darkened, tinted, and stained in a variety of ways to give you a variety of style and design options.Continue to 2 of 10 below.
+Cork is a soft, warm, comfortable flooring material that is ecologically friendly, since it is harvested in a renewable fashion.
+It has become a popular choice for almost any interior application.
+A natural product, cork has a soft, light, sandy-colored surface that can be darkened, tinted, and stained in a variety of ways to offer additional design options.

-Diagonal Tiles with Border
+Diagonal Tiles With Border

 Cork works equally well in kitchens and living areas, making it a great choice for flooring that ties two rooms together.
 Here, dark 6-inch square cork tiles are laid diagonally over the main floor area, while a lighter accent border runs parallel to the walls and cabinetry.
-This creates visual interest both through the use of contrasting colors and the angled lines of the tiles.Continue to 3 of 10 below.
+This creates visual interest both through the use of contrasting colors and the angled lines of the tiles.

 Defining a Modern Space

 Cork is versatile enough to fit both classic and contemporary styles.
-In this office lobby natural cork has been used to complement a series of artistic decorative furnishings to create a sophisticated modern look.
-The main connecting flooring material features cork in its natural color, while a slightly darker flooring shade has been chosen to delineate a central sitting area.Continue to 4 of 10 below.
+In this office lobby, natural cork has been used to complement a series of artistic decorative furnishings to create a sophisticated modern look.
+The main connecting flooring material features cork in its natural color, while a slightly darker shade of flooring delineates a central sitting area.

 Dark Cork Kitchen Flooring

-This kitchen has a rich chestnut color that provides the perfect contrast against the pure white accents of the appliances and cabinet borders.
-The dark cabinet wood, as well as the stainless steel accessories, complement these colors, creating a sense of dynamic tension.Continue to 5 of 10 below.
+This kitchen has cork planks in a rich chestnut color that provides the perfect contrast against the pure white accents of the appliances and cabinet borders.
+The dark cabinet wood, as well as the stainless steel accessories, complement these colors, creating a sense of dynamic tension.

-Warmth in a Multi-use Room
+Warmth in a Multi-Use Room

-Cork Plank Flooring
+Cork Plank Flooring in Mission-Style Room

 Cork is available in plank form, allowing you to create a floor that is reminiscent of traditional hardwood while retaining all of the cushioning and soundproofing attributes of cork.
-In this picture, a cork plank floor has been installed in a room with a light blue wall palette accented by soft green accent pieces.
-The result is a simple yet attractive space that is charming without being overwhelming.Continue to 7 of 10 below.
+In this sitting area with mission-style furniture, a cork plank floor has been installed in a room with a light blue wall palette accented by soft green accent pieces.
+The result is a simple yet attractive space that is charming without being overwhelming.

 Living Room Elegance

 In its darker hues, cork can provide the perfect counterpoint to a dramatic color palette.
-Here, the pea green wall becomes the focal point when setting against the dark flooring and framed by the cream colored couches on either side.
-This turns the attention of the viewer naturally toward the fireplace, with the coffee table blending with the rich hues of the floor and hearth.Continue to 8 of 10 below.
+Here, the pea green wall becomes the focal point when set against the dark flooring and framed by the cream-colored couches on either side.
+This turns the attention of the viewer naturally toward the fireplace, with the coffee table blending with the rich hues of the floor and hearth.

 Clean, Simple, Zen

-The earthy colors and matte finish of the plank-style cork flooring bring the right amount of casual warmth to this shabby chic kitchen.
-Natural texturing and color variation in the cork support the vibrancy of the granite countertops while providing a solid foundation for the room design.Continue to 10 of 10 below.
+The earthy colors and matte finish of the plank-style cork cork flooring bring the right amount of casual warmth to this shabby chic kitchen.
+The natural texturing and color variation in the cork reinforce and echo the vibrancy of the granite countertops, but still provide a solid foundation for the room design.